digital-asset/docs.daml.com/docs/2.10.0/docs/upgrade/smart-contract-upgrades.rst

 .. note::

-  Upgrade-compatible packages stored on the participant must lead to unique (in both directions) package-id <-> (package-name, package-version) relationships since runtime package-name -> package-id resolution must be deterministic (see Ledger API section).
+  Upgrade-supported packages stored on the participant must lead to unique package-id -> (package-name, package-version) relationships since runtime package-name -> package-id resolution must be deterministic (see `Ledger API <#ledger-api>`__).
 For this reason, once a LF 1.16+ DAR has been uploaded with its main package having a specific package-name/package-version, this relationship cannot be overridden.
 Hence, uploading a DAR with different content for the